353words/cmdline/README.md

 On line 154 we create a `done` channel.
 On lines 157-172 we create a goroutine (if in TTY).
 This goroutine creates a ticker and then uses `select` to listen both on the ticker and `done` channel.
-On line 167 it increments the index of the current symbol and then prints it with `\r` that will return the cursor to the beginning of the line.
+On line 167 it increments the index of the current symbol and then prints it with `\r` that returns the cursor to the beginning of the line.

-On line 175 we close the `done` channel to stop the spinner and then continue to prints the results as before.
+On line 175 we close the `done` channel to stop the spinner and then continue to print the results as before.

 _Note: You can get fancier progress with packages such as `github.com/schollz/progressbar/v3` and `https://github.com/charmbracelet/bubbletea`._

 ### Summary

 Our code got more complicated than the initial version, but now it's a good command line citizen and gives the user a better experience.
 It's up to you to decide whether this effort is worth it.
-In some "one off" program I only read from stdin and write to stdout and that's enough, but once other people want to use my code I add more features to make it user friendly.
+In some "one off" programs I only read from stdin and write to stdout and that's enough, but once other people want to use my code I add more features to make it user friendly.

 The terminal your code runs in has a lot of capabilities, its worth investing the time to learn them.
 See [Bubble Tea](https://github.com/charmbracelet/bubbletea) for what you can get to.